tyhsu389/uphl_reference_free/README.md

 2. Download the repository onto a flash drive
 3. Move the zipped folder into the directory of interest.

+Note: It is fine to re-use the directory from your last run!
+Just note that if \
+any programs have been updated, these changes won't be reflected.
+Also, you may \
+want to store data from previous runs somewhere safe.

 ## Step 2: Create the directories for the pipeline.

 Note: This step could possibly be skipped.
 Tiffany tested this once and it seemed \